GINARTeam/docs/README.md

 GINAR is a blockchain technology company specializing in providing a decentralized random number generator.
 Random Number Generation, or RNG, is a key component to applications that benefit from secure randomness.
 GINAR is set to release a best-in-class decentralized.
-- Random Number Generator (dRNG) that will change the financial, gambling, online gaming, and IOT industry by providing the fastest, most secure and easily verifiable service, ..
+- Random Number Generator (dRNG) that will change the financial, gaming, iGaming, and IOT industry by providing the fastest, most secure and easily verifiable service, ..

 - For more detail about GINAR: Read our white-paper -> [![](https://img.shields.io/badge/docs-latest-af1a97.svg)](https://www.ginar.io/whitepaper-v2.0.pdf)